phildinh/Phildinh/README.md

 I am passionate about data insights from Sydney, New South Wales.

 ## 📊 Analytical Skills and Experience:
-- Customer Insights Analyst
+- Advanced DAX & Data Storytelling in Power BI.
-- Marketing Data Analyst
+- Advanced SQL, with a strong understanding of Data Warehouse structures, architecture, and ETL processes.
-- Retail Data Analyst
+- Proficient in Data Cleansing using Excel, Power Query, SQL, and Python.
-- Data Cleaning
+- Solid foundation in Statistics for Data Analysis and Mathematics for Machine Learning.
-- Data Visualization
+- Domain expertise in Supply Chain, Marketing, and Finance. 🚀

 ## 🤝 Connect with me at: